harshadhatagale/codeinsta2/posts/Center text in HTML.md

 ---

 2. **Center Tag**:
 - While this tag is not recommended for modern styling.
-The <center> tag is historically used for text centering.
+The <center> tag is historically used for centering text.

 ```html
 <center>